Sharly-Chess/sharly-chess.github.io/docs/printing/index.en.md

 This system can be useful for awarding per-round prizes or for any other creative ideas that organisers may have.

 {: .note }
-> :information_source: This isn’t exactly the same as the official rating change a player would see in a FIDE-rated tournament.
+> :information_source: This isn’t exactly the same as the official rating change a player would see in a _FIDE_-rated tournament.
-> FIDE caps the rating difference at 400 points, uses different K-factors for younger players and newcomers,
+> _FIDE_ caps the rating difference at 400 points, uses different K-factors for younger players and newcomers,
 > rounds results to whole numbers, and does not calculate rating changes for unrated players.
 > For this listing, we apply the same simplified system to all players in order to allow fair comparison across the board.